 Government high schools can presently accommodate about 10% of the students wanting to complete their secondary education, which is why private schools like ETSK are so important.

-A majority of our students’ families live in extreme poverty and cannot afford our $600 annual cost, and require subsidizing from private charitable donations.
-There is great need for ongoing scholarships that your charitable donations can provide.
+A majority of our students’ families live in extreme poverty and cannot afford our $720 annual cost, and require subsidizing from private charitable donations.
+There is a great need for ongoing scholarships that your charitable donations can provide.

 Our goal is that 100% of our students are gainfully employed or in University within 6 months of graduation.
 Our first post-graduation survey confirms that we are close to meeting this goal.